gifale95/eeg_motor_imagery_decoding/README.md

 # Decoding Motor Imagery states from EEG data using Convolutional Neural Networks
-This repository provides Python code for the decoding of different motor imagery conditions from raw EEG data, using CNNs.
+This repository provides Python code for the decoding of different motor imagery conditions from raw EEG data, using a CNN.